msssk/jsbp/codecon.md

 * Minimize DOM access: reference data in JavaScript variables when possible (do not use the DOM as a data store)
 * Avoid repeated DOM access: maintain persistent references to DOM objects when useful
+* Minimize the number of DOM nodes: fewer nodes are faster to render
 * Minimize reflows and repaints
+	* Avoid inline styles when possible: use CSS classes to vary between different layouts (each individual inline style assignment can trigger DOM updates; a group of style changes can be applied in a single DOM update by changing the CSS class of an element)
+	* Change CSS classes as low in the DOM tree as possible.
+To change the display of an element, prefer changing the CSS class of the element directly instead of changing the CSS class of a parent element.
+	* Minimize the number of CSS rules and remove unused rules
+	* Remove animated elements from the document flow.
+When an element is animated it may trigger reflow of surrounding elements.
+If the element's position is independent of surrounding elements, use absolute or fixed positioning to remove the element from the document flow so that it can more efficiently be animated.
+	* Avoid HTML tables for layout (or set `table-layout` to `fixed`).
+The layout of cells in non-fixed tables may be affected by cells lower down in the table, so the rendering process is slower.
 * Put script elements at the bottom of the body element
 * Use `DocumentFragment` when it makes sense
 * Use event delegation when it makes sense